OYO Launches Summer Vacations Limited Period Free Stay Program In 1100+Hotels - www.lokmattimes.com

 OYO Launches Summer Vacations Limited Period Free Stay Program In 1100+Hotels

-PNN New Delhi [India], May 16: Global hospitality technology company OYO has announced the launch of a summer vacation ...
+New Delhi [India], May 16: Global hospitality technology company OYO has announced the launch of a summer vacation limited-period ...

 New Delhi [India], May 16: Global hospitality technology company OYO has announced the launch of a summer vacation limited-period free stay program across 1100+ company serviced hotels in popular holiday destinations across India.
 A total of 1000 free stays will be available each day on a first-come, first-served basis, allowing thousands of travelers to enjoy a comfortable and memorable stay at no cost.
 Guests can redeem their complimentary stay by entering the coupon code FREESUMMER while booking through the OYO app or website.